rdhelli/PythonForMegaPi/README.md

  * Copy the makeblock folder to your arduino default library.
 Your Arduino library folder should now look like this
    * (on Windows): ```[x:\Users\XXX\Documents]\Arduino\libraries\makeblock\src```
    * (on Mac OSX): ```[\Users\XXX\Documents]\Arduino\libraries\makeblock\src```
- * Open Arduino IDE, choose the firmware from Examples.
+ * Open Arduino IDE, choose the firmware from <em>File&gt;Examples</em>.
  ![image](https://raw.githubusercontent.com/Makeblock-official/PythonForMegaPi/master/images/firmware.jpg)
- * Compile and upload your board's firmware to your board
+ * Compile and upload firmware according to your board type.

 ### Prepare for Raspberry Pi
  * On your Raspberry Pi, disable the login prompt.